catalyst-cloud/catalystcloud-docs/source/kubernetes/clusters.rst

 .. note::

-  Catalyst Cloud Kubernetes Service does not support auto-scaling of worker nodes in clusters running Kubernetes 1.28 and above at this time.

-..
-TODO(callumdickinson): When auto-scaling is re-enabled, replace the note with the following:

-..
-When using **cluster auto-scaling**, you instead set a minimum and maximum node
-..   count, and the auto scaler will perform the resize actions within the provided bounds.
+   When using **cluster auto-scaling**, you instead set a minimum and maximum node count, and the auto scaler will perform the resize actions within the provided bounds.

-..
    For more information, please refer to :ref:`auto-scaling`.

 Growing or shrinking a cluster
 ==============================